 - Escalation of racial tensions in abundance in the U.S.A with protests, riots, police beatings, the police themselves under the spotlight and the politics of the election that seemed to feed all of this.

-- Caste, race and religious tensions rising in the Indian subcontinent with violent attacks in Bangladesh and severe unrest in different parts of India from Kashmir to the southern states.
+- Caste, race and religious tensions rising in the Indian subcontinent with violent attacks in Bangladesh and severe, at times bloody unrest in different parts of India from Kashmir to the southern states.